AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/debug-scenarios-with-dev-tool.md

 #### Migrate GS {#migrate-gs}

-This tool is made especially to upgrade Google Sheets (legacy) modules to the latest Google Sheets version.
+This tool is made especially to upgrade [!DNL Google Sheets] (legacy) modules to the latest [!DNL Google Sheets] version.
 It adds a new version of the module just after the legacy version of the module in the scenario route.

 This module does not require that you set any parameters.